sj971/sj971.github.io/_posts/2016-2-4-DarkNet.md

 ## The Dataset

-The dataset consisted of an archive of sales listings from two popular, underground websites known as 'Evolution' and 'Agora'.
-The listings spanned the time period from early 2014 through mid 2015, and were downloaded in raw form from a publicly available archive: <http://www.gwern.net/Black-market%20archives>.
+The dataset consisted of archives of sales listings from two popular, underground websites known as 'Agora' and 'Evolution'.
+The listings spanned the time period from early 2014 through mid 2015, and were downloaded in raw form from a publicly available resource: <http://www.gwern.net/Black-market%20archives>.

 ## Cleaning the Data

-I began by extracting from the archive all HTML files related to product listings, ignoring configuration, image files etc. In total, the entire dataset contained approximately ~20GB of raw HTML, or ~500,000 product listings.
+I began by extracting from the archives all HTML files related to product listings, ignoring configuration, image files etc. In total, the entire dataset contained approximately ~20GB of raw HTML, or ~500,000 product listings.

 I then set about navigating individual pages using Beautiful Soup, a standard Python package for processing HTML, searching specifically for drug products.
 I extracted key information about individual listings e.g., title, product, country of origin, vendor, price, and so on.